 The U.S. History I CLEP exam covers the nation’s history from early colonization through and including the post-Civil War Reconstruction.
-Anyone who has a strong grasp of this era should consider bypassing an expensive college course and taking the CLEP exam for credit.

 The CLEP (College Level Examination Program) tests are a smart, cost-effective way for students, especially homeschooled teens and self-study enthusiasts, to gain college credit without having to sit for a semester or more in a traditional classroom.

 Keep in mind that European colonization from about 1790 is the beginning period of the U.S. History I CLEP, while the test concludes with questions pertaining to Reconstruction issues until the year 1877.